Litschi21/ai-content-creator/README.md

 This project is licensed under the [MIT] License - see the LICENSE.md file for details

 ### Acknowledgments
-Thanks to ChatGPT for debugging help and YouTube/Google for needed tutorials on ffmpeg and moviepy.
+Thanks to ChatGPT/Claude for debugging help and YouTube/Google for needed tutorials on ffmpeg and moviepy.